yarodin/DXSpider-Docker/README.md

 ## 📡 Overview

-9M2PJU-DXSpider-Docker revolutionizes the way amateur radio operators deploy and manage DX Cluster nodes.
+DXSpider-Docker revolutionizes the way amateur radio operators deploy and manage DX Cluster nodes.
 By containerizing the legendary DXSpider cluster software, we've eliminated complex setup procedures while maintaining all the powerful features that make DXSpider the gold standard in DX clustering.

 ### Why Choose This Solution?